 Generally, you wouldn’t want to use perlite that has already been used or exposed for a long time.
 Because it might house micro-organisms that can hurt our seeds.
 For bigger and stronger adenium, that would be fine but not for seeds usually.

 After placing your seeds into the perlite, give it a good amount of water as well.
-Also, before that, make sure you rinse your perlite to get rid of the fine dust.
-According to Dr. Mark Dammitt, the dust could lower our germination success rate.
+Before that, it's good to rinse the perlite to get rid of the fine dust.
+According to Dr. Mark Dimmitt, an adenium grower, the dust could lower our germination success rate.

-Want something more creative?
-Try mixing perlite with these ingredients:
+However, if you want something more creative, try mixing perlite with these ingredients:

 • Red wood fiber or coco fiber